larwis95/react-basics/README.md

 - AC5: Handle No Results/Errors: If the API call returns no results or an error occurs, the application must display a user-friendly message.

 - AC6: Data Persistence: Data fetched from the API must be saved to the browser's localStorage.
 When the page is refreshed, this data should be reloaded and displayed, preventing the need for a new API call.
+See: [https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage](MDN Localstorage API docs)

 ## Non-Functional & Technical Criteria:

 - AC7: Technology Stack: The application must be built using Vite as the build tool and React as the UI library.

 - AC8: API Integration: The application must fetch data from a public API of your choosing.
-You can find a comprehensive list of public APIs here.
+You can find a comprehensive list of public APIs [https://github.com/public-api-lists/public-api-lists](here).

 - AC9: useRef Hook Implementation: The project must use the useRef hook at least once.
 A good use case is to manage focus on a primary input field when the application loads.